- 18 Oct

 Traditional Loans: Secured or unsecured loans from banks, often requiring solid tangible assets as security.

-Invoice Finance For Acquistions: Ideal for companies with strong receivables, allowing you to unlock cash tied up in unpaid invoices.
+Invoice Finance For Acquisitions: Ideal for companies with strong receivables allowing you to unlock cash tied up in unpaid invoices.

 Private Equity: Partnering with private investors in exchange for equity in the business.